No Way! The Bull Case for PayPal Stock Doesn't Hold Up Under Scrutiny.

 PayPal is profitable, but its declining income per share and revenue growth are red flags.
 Making matters worse, 2023 capped off a rough year for PayPal stock with the news that Amazon will stop offering the Venmo payment option at checkout.

-On the date of publication, neither Louis Navellier nor the InvestorPlace Research Staff member primarily responsible for this article held (either directly or indirectly) any positions in the securities mentioned in this article.
+On the date of publication, David Moadel did not have (either directly or indirectly) any positions in the securities mentioned in this article.
+The opinions expressed in this article are those of the writer, subject to the InvestorPlace.com Publishing Guidelines.